waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VI.
 Immediate Tasks & Reminders

-*   **Unmarked Warp:** There is an unmarked warp on Route 43 at (10, 51) that needs to be investigated after this battle.

-## VI.
-Immediate Tasks & Reminders

 *   **Unmarked Warp:** There is an unmarked warp on Route 43 at (10, 51) that needs to be investigated.